truenas/documentation/content/Contributing/Documentation/Style.md

 | **Field name** | Description of what to enter into this field. |
 {{\< /truetable >}}
 ```
-If you want to use specfic column sizes you can use  HTML tags to customize how your table displays.
+If you want to use specific column sizes, you can use HTML tags to customize how your table displays.
 {{< /expand >}}
 {{< expand "Expand/Collapse Text" "v" >}}
-A you can use the `{{\< expand >}}` short code to create expandable section of text such as those used in this article (do not include the escaping backslash \\).
+You can use the `{{\< expand >}}` shortcode to create an expandable section of text such as those used in this article (do not include the escaping backslash \\).
 For example:
 ```
 {{\< expand "Text for the expandable text block" "v" >}}
 Enter the text or title for the expandable text in double quotes followed by the "v" to indicate the start of the expandable text:
-End the section with with the close tag.
+End the section with the close tag.
 {{\< /expand >}}
 ```
 You can use the `expand` short code as a bullet point list item. the arrow is enough to indicate a point in a bullet list if all list items are also expandable.
 {{< /expand >}}

 ## Hugo Style Elements
-There are a number of style elements you can use that are built into the Hugo static site generator.
+There are many style elements you can use that are built into the Hugo static site generator.
 This site uses Hugo shortcode syntax for images, internal references, and admonition boxes.

 The documentation website also uses the [Docsy](https://github.com/google/docsy) theme.